MRendlessloop/Create-Bulk-Emails-on-Plesk-Linux/README.md

+Script for Creating Multiple Email Accounts on Plesk/Linux Overview
-This script allows you to create multiple email accounts for one domain or multiple domains on Plesk/Linux.
-It has been tested on Plesk Onyx and Plesk Obsidian 18.0.44 #3, as well as Centos 7/8, Almalinux 8, Cloudlinux 8, Ubuntu 18.04/20.04LTS.
+This script enables the creation of multiple email accounts for a single domain or multiple domains on a Plesk/Linux server.

-How to Use
-Connect via SSH to your Plesk server and login as root.

 $ sudo -i
+Step 2: Navigate to the Root Directory

-Navigate to the root directory.
+Change to the root directory using the command:

-# cd /home/root/
+cd /home/root/
+Step 3: Create an Email List

-Create an email list using Vim or Nano and save it as a .txt file, or upload it via SFTP.
-See the example_emaillist.txt file for the syntax.
+Create an email list using a text editor like Vim or Nano.
+Save it as a .txt file, or upload it via SFTP.
+Refer to example_emaillist.txt for the correct syntax.

-# nano emaillist.txt
+nano emaillist.txt
+Step 4: Run the Script

-Once you have created your email list, run the createemail.sh script, specifying your email list as a parameter.
+Execute the createemail.sh script with your email list as a parameter.

-# ./createemail.sh emaillist.txt
+./createemail.sh emaillist.txt
-Your email accounts will be created and you're done!
+Once the script runs successfully, your email accounts will be created.

 Important Note
-Please make sure to review the example_emaillist.txt file and follow the syntax carefully to avoid errors.
-Also, be sure to only run this script on a trusted server and do not use it for malicious purposes.
+Ensure that you review the example_emaillist.txt file and follow the syntax to avoid errors.
+Run this script only on trusted servers.
+Do not use the script for malicious purposes.